kokanepooja/AIS2025_intern_Pooja/README.md

 Discription for Dictionary:
 A dictionary in Python is a collection of key-value pairs, where each key is unique and immutable, and each value can be of any type.
 Dictionaries are unordered, mutable, and allow fast access to data using keys.
 Common operations include: Accessing: dict[key], .get(), Adding/Updating: dict[key] = value, Removing: .pop(), del dict[key], Listing: .keys(), .values(), .items()

+# Task 3
+Intern name:Kokane Pooja Dattatray.
+Date:-6 May 2025 Day2
+Pooja: This notebook covers essential Python control flow tools used in decision-making and iteration.
+Each section is designed with clear examples and explanations to help learners understand the logic and usage of different flow-control statements.

+Section 1: Conditional Statements if Statement if-else Statement if-elif-else Statement

+Section 2: for Loop Iterating through lists, strings, and ranges

+Section 3: while Loop Looping based on condition Infinite loop handling

+Section 4: Control Statements break: Exit the loop early continue: Skip current iteration pass: Placeholder for future code